cezi/julianowe-eu/_works/bookplan.md

   id: Gu6z6kIukgg

 gallery-testing-one:
-  - assets/img/works/BPIdeationZDJ.png
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/bookplan/BPIdeationpicture.png

 # Modelling
 description8:
   title: The journey
   text1: "<p>When we moved on to the modeling stage, we created paper prototypes thus testing three people whose task was to:</br></br>
 <b>01.
-Book flight and hotel from Gdańsk to Rome</br></br>
+Book flight and hotel from Gdańsk to Rome</br>
-02. Book flight and hotel from Rome to London</br></br>
+02. Book flight and hotel from Rome to London</br><
-03. Book flight home to Gdańsk</b></br></br>
+03. Book flight home to Gdańsk</b></br>
-Our aim was to see if the path to buying more than one trip was easy, short and understandable.
+Our aim was to see <b>if the path to buying more than one trip was easy, short and understandable</b>.

 </p>"
   text2: "<p>During testing, it became evident that participants weren't the only ones facing challenges in finding a way to book more than one tour.
 As testers, we encountered momentary difficulties in completing the test with our paper prototypes. </br></br> This experience guided us to further insights and resolutions.</br></br>
 The booking path turned out to be illogical, our participants were forgetting their original choices when booking a second flight.
 For subsequent tests, <b>we decided to run separate tests using low fidelity prototypes on a web browser resolution</b>, which allows the  better access to process information.</p>"

 gallery-modelling-one:
+  - assets/img/works/bookplan/BPPaperpicture1.png
-  - assets/img/works/BPTest1ZDJ.png
+  - assets/img/works/bookplan/BPpaperpicture2.png
-  - assets/img/works/BPTest1.1ZDJ.png
+  - assets/img/works/bookplan/BPpaperpicture3.png
-  - assets/img/works/BPTest1.2ZDJ.png
+  - assets/img/works/bookplan/BPpaperpicture4.png

 # Design
 description9: